monasobh/WebDocs-Assignment-Group-1/assignment-2a/website-content/files/data/web/website_text.md

 The group just debuted "Be Here Now," a new piece choreographed by Benjamin Millepied, co-artistic director and co-founder of LADP, alongside Gisèle Vienne's "Crowd" on Wednesday and Thursday at LADP's downtown Los Angeles location.

+##Schedule

+Here you can find the timetable for the dance classes.
+Remember to have your dancing clothes and shoes perfectly clean and wearing them and be present 15 minutes before the class starts.
+You can do some stretching in the 15 minutes :)